Christopher-Schulze/Supscriptchain/README.md

 ## CI/CD

-Automated workflows under `.github/workflows` handle contract and frontend deployments.
-Secrets provide all required keys.
+Automated workflows under `.github/workflows` ensure code quality and handle deployments.
+The main **ci.yml** workflow runs on every push and pull request.
+It installs dependencies, runs unit, subgraph and e2e tests, executes linting and static analysis and checks coverage thresholds.
+Separate workflows deploy contracts and the frontend when changes land on `main` or when a tagged release is created.

-- **deploy-testnet.yml** deploys to Sepolia on pushes to `main` or via "Run workflow".
+- **deploy-testnet.yml** – deploys to Sepolia on pushes to `main` or via "Run workflow".
-- **deploy-mainnet.yml** deploys to mainnet when a version tag `v*.*.*` is pushed.
+- **deploy-mainnet.yml** – deploys to mainnet when a version tag `v*.*.*` is pushed.
-- **deploy-frontend.yml** builds the Next.js app and deploys it to Vercel.
+- **deploy-frontend.yml** – builds the Next.js app and deploys it to Vercel.
-- **release.yml** builds artifacts, generates a changelog with commit and pull request titles and attaches `CHANGELOG.md` to the GitHub release.
+- **release.yml** – builds artifacts, generates a changelog with commit and pull request titles and attaches `CHANGELOG.md` to the GitHub release.

 Example environment variables are listed in `deploy.env.example`.
 See `vercel.json.example` for a basic rewrite setup.